-In a recent article, our tenant ei3 Corporation (a provider of IoT Platform Technology) was highlighted. ei3 referenced ways to help companies better understand how to implement new technologies in manufacuting and processing facilities.
+In a recent article, ei3 Corporation (a provider of IoT Platform Technology) was highlighted. ei3 referenced ways to help companies better understand how to implement new technologies in manufacuting and processing facilities.

 Spencer Cramer, CEO of ei3 Corp. has authored a white paper along with John Kowal of B&R Industrial Automation.